raspberrypilearning/blender-rocket/en/step_1.md

 ## What you will make

-Here is how your finished piece will look:
+Here is how your finished piece will look.

+Click it and drag it around to see it in 3D!

 --- print-only ---
 ![A 3D render of a blue and white stripy rocket with a red nose cone](images/final-rocket.png)